vertyco/aikaterna-cogs/README.md

 dadjokes - Another UltimatePancake cog.
 Get some dad jokes on command.

-dictonary - Define words and look up antonyms and synonyms.
+dictionary - Define words and look up antonyms and synonyms.
 Originally by UltimatePancake.

+discordexperiments - Create voice channel invites for various built-in apps.
+This is only for developers or for people that can read the code and assess the risk of using it.

 embedpeek - Take a closer look at or unpack embed content.
 This cog is mostly a developer tool.